SvenTiigi/WhatsNewKit/README.md

     versionStore: InMemoryWhatsNewVersionStore()
 )
 ```

-> Saves and retrieves the `WhatsNew.Version` in memory.
-Perfect for development or testing phase 👨‍💻

 #### WhatsNew.Version
 During the initialization of the `WhatsNew` struct the `WhatsNewKit` will automatically retrieve the current App-Version via the [CFBundleShortVersionString](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html) and construct a [WhatsNew.Version](https://github.com/SvenTiigi/WhatsNewKit/blob/master/Sources/Models/WhatsNew%2BVersion.swift) for you which is used by the `WhatsNewVersionStore` protocol in order to persist the presented app versions.
 If you want to manually set the version you can do it like the following example.